wellcomecollection/identity/README.md

 The API authorizer also gates access to the **items API** and **requests API**, which are used to manage items which users have [requested from library stores][stores].
 These APIs are defined in the [catalogue-api repo][api].

-Users interact with these services through the **identity web app**, which is defined in the [wellcomecollection.org repo](https://github.com/wellcomecollection/wellcomecollection.org).
+Users experience these services/APIs through the **identity web app**, which is defined in the [wellcomecollection.org repo](https://github.com/wellcomecollection/wellcomecollection.org).

 [stores]: https://wellcomecollection.org/pages/X_2eexEAACQAZLBi
 [api]: https://github.com/wellcomecollection/catalogue-api